jasonluck/docker-brownbag/intro/README.md

 your project might require a MySQL database, Redis instance, or AEM Server.
 * You can be sure that your code will run in any environment, because the runtime configuration and dependencies are controlled in the container.
+* Have multiple installations of application stacks for different projects.
+All while keeping your local machine clean.

 ### Production Use Cases
 * Provides configuration management for server that can be easily managed in source control.